isomerpages/jointpoly-polyforum/_forum-details/Programme Highlights.md

 </p>
 <p>The participants will have the opportunity to experience the actual World
 War II bunker where the British made key decisions resulting in the surrender of Singapore to the Japanese.
-Through this historical context, we hope to develop understanding among participants of what is at stake and what we must do to ensure our continued security, survival, and success.</p>
+Through this historical context, participants can learn what is at stake and what we must do to ensure our continued security, survival, and success.</p>
 <p></p>
 <p><u>Experiences:</u>
 </p>